product guideMar 17, 2026·12 min read

 How is this different from the Apollo List Quality Scorer?+

 The Apollo List Quality Scorer (#31) evaluates prospect list quality at import time — scoring individual prospects against ICP criteria.
 The Data Freshness Auditor assesses ongoing enrichment data staleness across your entire Apollo database, weighted by active deal value.
 ALQS is per-prospect quality; ADFA is ongoing data health monitoring.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 Why only Sonnet instead of Opus?+

 The Fetcher retrieves Apollo data, the Enricher matches Pipedrive deals, and the Assembler pre-computes all freshness metrics and DFS scores — all code-only.
 The Analyst receives pre-computed numbers and applies a scoring rubric.
 Classification-tier reasoning that Sonnet 4.6 handles accurately at lower cost.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Is there a refund policy?+